 Antioxidants such as flavonoids, phenols in pecans reduce the inflammation rates significantly and also reduce certain diseases such as arthritis.
 Vitamin E, found in the nuts, also mitigates chronic inflammation effects, thus reducing the chances of certain conditions such as arthritis.
 The nuts also have magnesium, which has anti-inflammatory effects.

 Pecans also lower the oxidative stress in the brain.
-Niacin found in the nuts boosts brain function.
+Niacin found in the pecan nuts boosts brain function.
 Manganese, also found in the nuts, helps stabilize the brain’s synaptic process.
 Copper and Thiamine helps reduce radical damage to the brain.
 All these help us to reduce the risk of neurodegenerative diseases such as Alzheimer’s disease

 Are Pecans Good for Keto Diet?